Asifr001/Data-Analysis-in-Health-Care/README.md

 b.
 Data collection and quality control; Statistical methods for trial monitoring; Early termination due to toxicity, efficacy, or lack of efficacy.

 c.
-Phase I – 3+3 design and also traditional 3+3 design and the continuous reassessment method (CRM)
+Phase I – 3+3 design and also traditional 3+3 design and the continuous reassessment method (CRM).

 d.
 Phase II – single arm designs, one-stage and multi-stage designs, designs based on predictive probability, and Phase II – randomized designs.